Truth-table reduction

-In computability theory, a truth-table reduction is a reduction from one set of natural numbers to another.
+In computability theory, a truth-table reduction is a type of reduction from a decision problem $A$ to a decision problem $B$.
+To solve a problem in $A$, the reduction describes the answer to $A$ as a boolean formula or truth table of some finite number of queries to $B$.

-As a "tool", it is weaker than Turing reduction, since not every Turing reduction between sets can be performed by a truth-table reduction, but every truth-table reduction can be performed by a Turing reduction.
-For the same reason it is said to be a stronger reducibility than Turing reducibility, because it implies Turing reducibility.
-A weak truth-table reduction is a related type of reduction which is so named because it weakens the constraints placed on a truth-table reduction, and provides a weaker equivalence classification; as such, a "weak truth-table reduction" can actually be more powerful than a truth-table reduction as a "tool", and perform a reduction which is not performable by truth table.
+Truth-table reductions are related to Turing reductions, and strictly weaker.
+(That is, not every Turing reduction between sets can be performed by a truth-table reduction, but every truth-table reduction can be performed by a Turing reduction.)
 A Turing reduction from a set B to a set A computes the membership of a single element in B by asking questions about the membership of various elements in A during the computation; it may adaptively determine which questions it asks based upon answers to previous questions.
 In contrast, a truth-table reduction or a weak truth-table reduction must present all of its (finitely many) oracle queries at the same time.
+In a truth-table reduction, the reduction also gives a boolean formula (a truth table) that, when given the answers to the queries, will produce the final answer of the reduction.

+Truth-table reductions appear in a paper by Emil Post published in 1944.

+Definition

+Weak truth-table reductions

-In a truth-table reduction, the reduction also gives a boolean function (a truth table) which, when given the answers to the queries, will produce the final answer of the reduction.
-In a weak truth-table reduction, the reduction uses the oracle answers as a basis for further computation which may depend on the given answers but may not ask further questions of the oracle.
+A weak truth-table reduction is one where the reduction uses the oracle answers as a basis for further computation, which may depend on the given answers but may not ask further questions of the oracle.
+It is so named because it weakens the constraints placed on a truth-table reduction, and provides a weaker equivalence classification; as such, a "weak truth-table reduction" can actually be more powerful than a truth-table reduction as a "tool", and perform a reduction that is not performable by truth table.
 Equivalently, a weak truth-table reduction is a Turing reduction for which the use of the reduction is bounded by a computable function.
 For this reason, they are sometimes referred to as bounded Turing (bT) reductions rather than as weak truth-table (wtt) reductions.